vudugun/AlienCargo/README.md

 ![Level 13](https://github.com/vudugun/AlienCargo/blob/master/screenshots/level_13.png)

 ## Description
-Alien Cargo is a WebGL 3D game inspired by the classical puzzle game "Sokoban".
+Alien Cargo is a WebGL 3D game inspired by the classic puzzle game *Sokoban*.
 The game has 30 levels of increasing difficulty and is fully playable.

 You can play the game [here](https://vudugun.github.io/AlienCargo/).